 If German actress Sibel Kekilli looks familiar to you then you might have just outed yourself as an astute Game of Thrones viewer.
 On the wildly popular American television show, Kekilli spent three years as the mistress to Peter Dinklage’s Tyrion Lannister.

-But before she was a regular in this violent, dragon-filled world she was making movies in her native Germany.
+But before she was a regular in this violent, dragon-filled fantasy world, she made movies in her native Germany.
 Kekilli has performed in comedies with stars like Matthias Schweighöfer as well as serious dramas covering topics such as Turkish-German relations and the Holocaust.

 Gegen die Wand (Head-On)

-Cahit (Birol Ünel) is a stand-offish, suicidal man with anger and drug problems.
-She struggles to make their situation work while exploring her new freedom as a young woman in Hamburg, indulging in nightlife and short skirts.
+The man, Cahit (Birol Ünel), is a stand-offish, suicidal man with anger and drug problems.
+She struggles to make their arrangement work while exploring her newly found freedom as a young woman in Hamburg.
+She indulges in nightlife and short skirts.